Related Expertise: Health Care Payers, Providers & Services

 To deliver swift and sustainable results, the full-potential plan is usually set up in three phases:

 The medtech sector has been flying high for many decades.
-In the first few years of the 2000s—the golden age for medtech—sales grew by double digits.
+In the first few years of the 2000s—the golden age for medtech—Medtech Companies Need to Transform While Times Are Still Good.
 But sales have leveled off considerably and the health care industry is undergoing a great deal of change.
 With full-potential plans, companies can quickly reassess where to play—and how to win.
 By embracing this methodology, traditional medtech companies (and PE firms that are not yet applying full-potential plans) have an opportunity to pursue new paths that will significantly step-change their growth and profitability.